 A person may find it more difficult to move a particular joint, or their range of motion might be noticeably reduced.
 This may be most prominent after a long period of inactivity (such as sleep).

 Even slight pressure on the joint may be uncomfortable or even painful.

 Moving the joint consistently results in popping and clicking sounds as well as a grating sensation.

 OA can cause small portions of bone to shear off within a joint, leading to very small, hard lumps appearing in the area.

 Inflammation may cause a joint to be noticeably larger or deformed.

 It’s best to be cautious and see a doctor right away if you have even the slightest indication that you might be suffering from OA.
 Coming to see Dr. Pinkston quickly will allow him to evaluate the distressed joint, determine what is causing the problem, and prescribe appropriate treatment.
 If the joint is just strained or slightly injured, he can help you recover quickly while managing any pain.
-Or, if you are diagnosed with OA, he can use orthobiologic treatments like PRP, prolotherapy/Prolozone, or biologic cell therapy to improve the health of the joint, provide pain relief, and slow down the loss of cartilage.
+Or, if you are diagnosed with OA, he can use regenerative treatments like PRP, prolotherapy/Prolozone, or biologic cell therapy to improve the health of the joint, provide pain relief, and slow down the loss of cartilage.
 As a result, you will feel much better, have more mobility, and likely be able to avoid invasive surgery.

 If you’re worried that you might be dealing with OA, let Dr. Pinkston provide the answers you need and ensure you have many more healthy years ahead of you.
-To schedule a FREE consultation and exam, click here.
+To schedule a consultation and exam, click here.